techidaily/site-phone-solutions/source/_posts/in-2024-prank-your-friends-easy-ways-to-fake-and-share-google-maps-location-on-motorola-edge-40-neo-drfone-by-drfone-virtual-android.md

 - Tap the Share icon.
 If you don't see this icon, tap More and then Share.
 - Choose the app where you want to share the link to the map.

-## Part 3: FAQ: All You Wanna Know about Location Changing on Your Motorola Edge 40 Neo

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/6kzbT13ds3M?si=hBInu0Or-cX2ANJF" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LlVkEwpjKKo?si=hXi-mchMaJvbnIzM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 3: FAQ: All You Wanna Know about Location Changing on Your Motorola Edge 40 Neo

 ### 1\.
 How can I add my favorite route as favorite?